-Fort Worth is the only major city in Texas that does not have a ordinance protecting citizens from the exposure to secondhand smoke in all workplaces.
-A smoke-free ordinance will protect the health of every resident in Fort Worth by eliminating the exposure of secondhand smoke in bars and bingo parlors.
+Fort Worth's smoke-free ordinance will protect the health of every resident in Fort Worth by eliminating the exposure of secondhand smoke in bars and bingo parlors.
 Everyone will breathe easier, and this will create safer, healthier environments for everyone who lives, works, and visits our city.

 Smoke-free Fort Worth is a broad-based coalition of local organizations committed to ensuring everyone in Fort Worth can breathe smoke-free air at work.
 We believe that everyone in Fort Worth has the right to breathe smoke-free air.